State of Illinois Homeless ID

 What documents must I bring with me to apply for a no-fee Identification Card?

-Because an individual is homeless and may not have a permanent legal residence, the individual must have a Homeless Certification application executed and notarized by a shelter or social service agency that will serve as the residence requirement.
+You must have one document from Group A,B,C, and D, ACCEPTABLE IDENTIFICATION DOCUMENTS, you must have a Homeless Certification application executed and notarized by a shelter, religious organization, social service agency that will serve as the residence.